Skip to content

 Orlando is located in central Florida.
 Orlando’s claim to fame is that over a dozen theme parks call Orlando home.
 Over 2.6 million people live in the Orlando metro area — from younger adults with families to retirees who love the climate.

-Orlando Weather & Climate:
+Orlando Weather & Climate

-Local Hospitals and Notable Medical Care:
+Local Hospitals and Notable Medical Care

 There are almost 40 hospitals located in the Orlando metropolitan area.
 A second VA Medical Center opened in 2017, covering over 1.2 million square feet.
+Key medical institutions include AdventHealth Orlando, Orlando Health, and other specialized centers providing comprehensive healthcare services across the region.

-Arts, Culture, and Recreation:
+Arts, Culture, and Recreation

 Additional Senior Living Care Advisors near Orlando, FL

-1 | 4
+1 | 3

 How Do I Pay for Memory Care in Orlando, FL?